kbm9696/MoralisSDK/README.md

 # MoralisSDK
+## Problem
+1. Data analytics and Data related projects for web3 protocols increasing day by day but lack of sdk//wrapper//easy to use apis available for web3 protocols in python language.

+2. No easy to use tools on python for NFTStorage // web3storage // pinata.

+## Solution
+  ***MORALISSDK**

 ## Introduction
-A simple Python sdk for the Moralis Native, Account and Token apis.
-It helps by calling simple function to get the data that really helpful for data analytics.
+A simple Python sdk that foucus on moralis apis,IPFS(NFTSTORAGE,WEB3STORAGE,PINATA,MORALIS_IPFS)and chainlink analytics data with the help of moralis.
+Just simple function call to get the data that used for data analytics and data projects.

 ## Moralis
 Use requires a Molaris API key which is currently available with the free Molaris service tier.